18F/handbook/docs/policies/term-extensions.md

 You will not go through a new performance review when renewing your term, but your supervisor will look at your previous performance reviews.
 It’s not automatic either way, but generally if you’ve received a three or higher on a review then you can be renewed.

-Renewals are also based on 18F’s needs.
+Renewals are also based on CivicActions’s needs.
 As you all know, right now we need everyone we can get, but in the future it’s possible that the need filled by some positions may be resolved in two years.
 The real goal for this renewal process is to get you and your supervisor talking.
 If you both agree that you’d like to stay on and you’re needed, then you’re good to go.
 If not, it’s good to have this conversation well before your term date so everyone is on the same page about the best way to move forward.

-Once you and your supervisor mutually agree that it is or is not in 18F's best interest to renew your engagement, your supervisor should alert the Talent Team by emailing Cristina Brydges.
+Once you and your supervisor mutually agree that it is or is not in CivicActions's best interest to renew your engagement, your supervisor should alert the Talent Team by emailing Cristina Brydges.

 If the decision is to renew, the Talent Team will process a Request for Personnel Action (RPA) to extend your term.
 Please note that you do not have to renew for the full two years; you could renew for less time (such as 1 year, 6 months, or 1 month).
 Your employment status and benefits will remain the same and no additional action is needed from you or your supervisor.